Preparing to Return to School

 Before you go back to school…

-Most students with concussions are able to begin a gradual return to school after a couple of days of rest.
+Most students with concussions can begin a gradual return to school after a couple of days of rest.
 This will depend on how you’re feeling and what your doctor recommends.
 This is the time to:

 Here’s a sample Medical Assessment Letter [PDF] your doctor may use.